marioortizmanero/nullderef.com/content/blog/plugin-tech/index.md

 Another possibility for plugins is to define a protocol for Inter-Process Communication, turning your program into a server that extends its capabilities by connecting to external plugins.
 For instance, most text editors use this method to support the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), which uses JSON-RPC.

-There are of course multiple ways to do IPC, which I'll briefly list below.
+There are three ways to do IPC, which I'll briefly list below.
 Performance-wise, this graph shows a comparison of the overhead of each of them[^ipc-wisc]:

 <img alt="IPC comparison" src="ipc-comparison.png" width="60%">

 <a name="sockets"></a>
-#### Based on Sockets
+#### Option 1: Based on Sockets

 Sockets are the "worst"-performing alternative in the previous chart, but they're so common and easy to use in most languages that it's worth taking a look at.
 Using relatively lightweight protocols like [Protocol Buffers](https://developers.google.com/protocol-buffers), the performance would be close to passing raw structs, but with improved backwards/forwards compatibility[^protobuf-perf].
 JSON would probably not make that big of a difference in terms of performance either.
 This would make it possible to write a plugin in any language as well --- including Rust --- as long as there's an implementation of the protocol available.
 But there's still noticeable overhead when communicating via sockets; sending and receiving the messages can be much costlier than just calling a function, even if this happens on localhost.